 They will take the outline of the earth and glue it to the front of the plate.

-There are different ways to prepare the tissue or crepe paper.
-We are sending whole pieces for the kids to either cut up with kid scissors or tear up by hand.
-You could prep this part if you want.
-When I did the project, I cut the tissue paper into strips and then cut the strips into into small pieces for efficiency sake.
-The kids would have fun tearing them up, but it really depends on time allowance for the craft.
-You will want to do this prior to painting the plate.
+When I did the project, I cut the tissue paper into strips and then cut the strips into small pieces for efficiency’s sake.
+The kids would have fun tearing them up, but it really depends on the time allowance for the craft.
+You will want to do this before painting the plate.

 Using blue tempera paint, paint the front of the paint.
 Another type of paint would work well too, but it helps that you can see through the particular kind of paint I used (tempera).
 You will want to check that you can still see through the paint before starting the project.
 I just used a sponge brush to cover the entire plate.